Dieau/Philosophers/README.md

 For instance, if each philosopher would start the simulation by grabbing the fork at their right, every one of them will end up holding only one fork and starve to death.

-An easy way to avoid this issue, is to separate philosophers depending on their index : is it even or odd ?
+An easy way to avoid this issue is to separate philosophers depending on their index : is it even or odd ?

 ![Screenshot](/img/cf7f850832f8aa117e3246babe2e4abb.jpg)